Vyral/brandon-montemayor/_posts/2022-06-16-have-sellers-missed-the-boat-on-our-market.md

 {% include pullquote.html %}

 For example, affordability is becoming an issue for some buyers.
-This doesn’t mean you’ll get nothing but low offers; however, **you need to be careful about how you price your home.** If you overprice your home expecting 20 offers to fly in within the first few hours, it could sit on the market for a long time.&nbsp;
+This doesn’t mean you’ll get nothing but low offers; however, **you need to be careful about how you price your home.** If you overprice your home expecting 20 offers to fly in within the first few hours, it could sit on the market for a long time.

 This is because rising interest rates have put a dent in buyers’ purchasing power.
 Let’s look at an example.
-If a buyer was looking to purchase a $1 million home six months ago, they can now likely only afford a $900,000 house.&nbsp;
+If a buyer was looking to purchase a $1 million home six months ago, they can now likely only afford a $900,000 house.

-If this sounds scary, don’t worry. **Prices are still at all-time highs, and there are plenty of motivated buyers willing to give you a great deal.** You just may need to be smarter about how you approach this market.&nbsp;
+If this sounds scary, don’t worry. **Prices are still at all-time highs, and there are plenty of motivated buyers willing to give you a great deal.** You just may need to be smarter about how you approach this market.

 If you want to work with an experienced team to help you take advantage of this market, please call or email us.
-We are always willing to help\!&nbsp;
+We are always willing to help\!